Shubhanshu Shukla

-Shubhanshu Shukla is a group captain and test pilot with the Indian Air Force (IAF) and gaganyatri (astronaut) with the Indian Space Research Organisation (ISRO).
-In July 2025 Shukla became the first ISRO astronaut to visit the International Space Station (ISS) while participating in Axiom Mission 4, a privately organised spaceflight.
-He is the second Indian to travel to space, following Rakesh Sharma's flight in 1984.
+Shubhanshu Shukla AC is a group captain in the Indian Air Force (IAF) and gaganyatri (astronaut) with the Indian Space Research Organisation (ISRO).
+Commissioned into the IAF in June 2006, he piloted a range of fighter aircraft, and served as a test pilot later.
+In 2019, he was one of the four men identified to be trained for the Gaganyaan mission of the ISRO, the Indian human spaceflight programme.
+In July 2025, he became the first Indian to visit the International Space Station as a part of the Axiom Mission 4, a privately organised spaceflight.
+He is the second Indian to travel to outer space, after Rakesh Sharma in 1984.
+In 2026, he was awarded the Ashoka Chakra, the highest peacetime Indian military decoration.

-Early life and education
+Early and personal life

-Shukla was born in Lucknow, and is the youngest of three siblings.
-His father, Shambhu Dayal Shukla, is a retired government officer, and his mother, Asha Shukla, is a homemaker.
+Shubhanshu Shukla was born on 10 October 1985 in Lucknow.
+He is the youngest of the three children of government official Shambhu Dayal Shukla and Asha.
 He completed his schooling at City Montessori School in Lucknow.
 Motivated by the Kargil War in 1999, he appeared for and cleared the National Defence Academy and Naval Academy Examination.
-He graduated with a Bachelor of Science degree in computer science from the National Defence Academy in 2005 and was subsequently selected for flying training at the Indian Air Force Academy.
-He was commissioned into the fighter stream of the IAF as a flying officer in June 2006.
+He obtained his Bachelor of Science degree in computer science from the Jawaharlal Nehru University.

+Shukla is married to dentist Kamna Mishra, who was his classmate at school, and the couple have a son.

-Air Force career
+Defence career

-As of 2025, Shukla holds the rank of group captain with the IAF.
-He is a qualified test pilot with over 2,000 hours of flying experience on a wide variety of aircraft, including the Antonov An-32, BAE Hawk, Dornier 228, MiG-21, MiG-29, SEPECAT Jaguar, and Sukhoi Su-30MKI.
+After passing out of the National Defence Academy in 2005, he subsequently enrolled at the Indian Air Force Academy.
+He was commissioned into the fighter stream of the Indian Air Force (IAF) as a flying officer in June 2006.
+He was promoted to wing commander in June 2019.
+He is a qualified test pilot with over 2,000 hours of flying experience on a wide variety of aircraft, including the BAE Hawk, Dornier 228, Mikoyan-Gurevich MiG-21, Mikoyan MiG-29, SEPECAT Jaguar, and Sukhoi Su-30MKI.
+He was promoted to the rank of group captain with the IAF in 2024.